Dating Amber is now available to stream on Amazon Prime.

-Combining the wit and charm of the Derry Girls with a nuanced and tender story of friendship, identity, and escape.
-One that encompasses both the male and female experience of ‘coming out’ in the 1990s.
-Alongside a screenplay rich in the humour, emotion, and awkwardness of youth.
+Combining the wit and charm of the Derry Girls with a nuanced and tender story of friendship, identity, and escape, Dating Amber is a wee gem of LGBTQ+ cinema.
+Here both the male and female experiences of coming out in 90s Ireland find a dedicated voice in a screenplay rich in humour, emotion, and awkwardness.

-Growing up gay in the early 1990s was not a bed of roses as I know from personal experience.
-From the continuing fear of AIDS, and the veil of discrimination it cast over the word ‘gay’.
-To British newspapers who hounded any celebrity who they perceived to be ‘queer’ in a ritualistic sport of ‘outing’.
-While fellow teens embraced ‘lad culture’ to the full with a mix of toxic masculinity, drinking, sport, and baggy jeans.
-The very idea of gay men enough to make them shiver over their bottle of Hooch.
-While Lesbians found themselves reduced to a mere pornographic goal for straight boys hooked on FHM magazine.
+Growing up gay in the early 1990s was not a bed of roses, as I know from personal experience, from the continuing fear of AIDS to homophobic newspapers and school endorsed queer baiting.
+Meanwhile, the newly emerging lad culture only increased the homophobia on offer through a mix of toxic masculinity and drinking culture.
+For most boys I knew back in the mid-90s, the idea of gay men was enough to make them shiver over their bottle of Hooch.
+Meanwhile, lesbians were reduced to a fantasy goal for straight boys hooked on FHM magazine.

-Don’t get me wrong, there was also plenty of progress too, but outside of big cities gay teenage life remained something to be ashamed of.
-A hidden existence of secluded meetings split identities and secretive passions.
-Of course, here in Britain things did begin to slowly improve by the late 1990s.
-As a new Labour government heralded the beginning of widespread legal change.
-But in countries like Ireland where being gay was still a criminal act until 1993, equality took an even slower course.
-Something I became more than aware of when living in Cork as a student in 1998.
-The underground gay bars, still hidden from public view, while many LGBTQ young people dreamed of the freedom of London, New York, and Paris.
+Don’t get me wrong, there was also plenty of progress, but outside of the big cities, gay teenage life remained something to be ashamed of.
+Of course, things did improve by the late 1990s here in Britain as a new Labour government heralded the beginning of widespread legal change.
+But in Ireland, being gay remained a criminal act until 1993, and changes in LGBTQ+ equality took a slower course, something I was more than aware of when living in Cork as a student in 1998.

-These themes of escape and community entrapment find a voice in Dating Amber.
-Where the slow journey towards change hits the buffers of a school environment built on gender constructs and identity.
-It’s here where we meet Eddie (Fionn O’Shea) a boy committed to following in his dad’s footsteps by joining the army.
-His school life a daily barrage of homophobic abuse and jokes related to him not having a girlfriend.
-While his home life is subsumed by his parent’s marital problems and a younger brother who provides daily commentary on his non-existent sex life.
-Meanwhile, fellow student Amber (Lola Petticrew) suffers the same homophobic taunts and jibes, as everyone speculates about her sexuality.
-Her volatile life with her mum still caught up in the waves of her dad’s suicide years before.
+Eddie (Fionn O’Shea) is a boy committed to following in his dad’s footsteps by joining the army, with his school life mired in homophobic jokes about his lack of a girlfriend.
+But to add to his troubles, Eddie’s home life is consumed by his parent’s marital problems and a younger brother who provides daily commentary on his non-existent sex life.
+Meanwhile, fellow student Amber (Lola Petticrew) suffers the same homophobic taunts and jibes as everyone speculates about her sexuality, her volatile life with her mum caught up in the waves of her dad’s suicide years before.

-However, when Amber suggests to Eddie that school life may be easier if they ‘pretend’ to be a couple.
-Eddie finds himself filled with both shock and horror as he realises Amber knows his closely guarded secret; his sexuality.
-His own journey of discovery shrouded in confusion and a latent desire for his teacher.
-While Amber is more advanced and confident, yet equally tired of the homophobia she endures every day.
-Ultimately leading both teens into a relationship of convenience that soon becomes a journey of love, self-acceptance, support, and escape.
+However, when Amber suggests to Eddie that school life may be easier for them if they pretend to be a couple, Eddie is initially filled with horror.
+Does this mean Amber knows his deepest and darkest secret?
+Eddie is gay, his journey of self-discovery shrouded in confusion and a strong desire to sleep with his teacher.
+Amber is more advanced and confident yet equally tired of the homophobia she endures daily.
+Therefore both teens enter into a relationship of convenience that soon becomes a journey of love, self-acceptance, support, and escape.